-If you look inside any of the instances (or the class) in figure 2.37, you will see the same channel model.
+If you invoke "Open Actor" any of the instances (or the class) in figure 2.37, you will see the same channel model.
 In fact, you will see the class definition.
 Any change you make inside this hierarchical model will be automatically propagated to all the instances.
 Try changing the value of the noisePower parameter, for example.